Buyers Guide to California Pt 2 – Demographics

 Solely based on net rental yield, you should always consider Orlando, Fort Worth, San Antonio, and almost never San Francisco.
 It is interesting to see some overlap with last week’s affordability rankings, where Fort Worth and San Antonio were at the top and San Francisco at the bottom.

 Just like affordability, rental yield is also just another aspect of property investment.
-It is important to consider other factors too – growth potential of the city, capital gains, future price appreciations – which we will discuss in our next report.
+It is important to consider other factors too – growth potential of the city, capital gains, and future price appreciations – which we will discuss in our next report.

 To summarize, we see that U.S. real estate properties are outperforming other major global cities in terms of affordability and income potential.